 The type of person who is a walking meme, using every excuse under the sun to justify why it’s still arm day for the fifth day in a row.

 During the ‘Golden Era’ of bodybuilding, one bodybuilding legend redefined what leg day looked like, forging an admirable career, building a legacy and who made sure he was extraordinary among the ordinary.

 That man was none other than Tom Platz, otherwise known as ‘The Golden Eagle’, ‘Quadzilla’ and ‘The Quadfather’.

-Despite his highest placing being a mere third in the 1981 Mr. Olympia (ranking behind Franco Columbo and Chris Dickerson), it is still largely agreed today that Platz had the greatest leg development of all time.
+Despite his highest placing being a mere third in the 1981 Mr. Olympia (ranking behind Franco Columbu and Chris Dickerson), it is still largely agreed today that Platz had the greatest leg development of all time.

 While some might disagree, in my view, Tom Platz’s legs far surpassed the offbeat legs of Jay Cutler, Ronnie Coleman and Kai Greene among others which was validated in a poll by Muscular Development crowning Tom Platz with the greatest legs in bodybuilding.

 We’ll be taking a look at the kind of exercises Platz performed to build-up his world-beating legs.